alexocode/talks/social/compassionate-coding/compassionate-coding.md

 # Communication

 ^
-I would like to pose the question, if ...
+In this talk I would like to pose the question, if ...

 ---
 ##  Brisk & Direct?
 # Communication

 ^
-Lot of "Bla Bla" ...
-Let's get more close to reality ...
-Let me ask you a question ...
+most efficient way?

 ---
 # Let's start